Ebola Virus

 Training and Outreach Services

-Presentations on bloodborne pathogensrespiratory protection, and personal protective equipment can be modified and used for employee training.
+Presentations on bloodborne pathogensrespiratory protection, and protective equipment can be modified and used for employee training.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.